MetaBorgCube/IceDust/icedust.proofs/README.md

 Another extension for the proof is to cover both eager-incremental (update all caches on write) and lazy-incremental (dirty caches on write, update un read).

-And finally the proof could be extended with the `(inline)` behavior.
+The proof also could be extended with the `(inline)` behavior.

+Finally, the proof could be extended to deal with calculation strategy composition.